Use with AI agents

 The agent loop

 3. Draft the YAML.
 Use NL targets like { role: "button", name: "Sign in" } — never CSS selectors.
 Keep demos short: 5–12 steps, ~30 seconds.
+Public step types are goto, click, type, scroll, wait, hover, highlight, and cameraControl.
+Captions are a per-step field.

 4. Render.
 POST to /api/v1/renders with raw YAML or a project ID.
 Poll /api/v1/renders/{id} every 2-3 seconds.
+The response includes progress ({ current, total, stepType }) for live feedback.

 Drop-in system prompt